An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 What are the advantages of an annuity?

-Advantages of a deferred annuity compared with an IRA:
+Advantages of a variable annuity compared with an IRA:

 An income annuity offers you a way to get cash flow after you retire and to help protect against the risk that you'll outlive your savings.
 If you choose a fixed income annuity, you can get stable payments for life and have confidence that your income is guaranteed by the insurance company.